Commercial Bank: Meaning and Functions of Commercial Banks

 - (b) Savings deposits: These deposits are made into a savings bank account of the bank.
 They are most convenient to the small businessman, salaried employees, artisans and people belonging to the low and middle income groups.
 The interest paid on these deposits is comparatively low and is around 4% per annum.

 - (c) Term deposits: They are also called fixed deposits because the money is deposited with the bank for a fixed period of time.
-The deposit can be withdrawn after the expiry of maturity period.
+The deposit can be withdrawn after the expiry of the maturity period.
 The minimum period of deposit is 15 days.
 The rate of interest varies from 6% per annum to 12% per annum.

 2. Payment of loans and advances: